-Emmeline Pankhurst was born in Manchester, England, on 15 July, 1858.
-She was the eldest daughter in a family of ten children.
-Her parents were Robert Goulden and Sophia Crane Gouldon.
-Emmeline Pankhurst descended from a family that had radical political beliefs.
+Emmeline Pankhurst was born in Manchester, England, on 15 July 1858 and she was the eldest daughter in a family of ten children.
+Her parents, Robert Goulden and Sophia Crane Gouldon, descended from a family that had radical political beliefs.
 Emmeline’s grandfather had taken part in the campaigns against Corn Laws and Slavery and was killed in the Peterloo Massacre.

 Being the eldest child, there were a lot of expectations on Emmeline as she had to look after her younger brother and sisters.
 She also learned how to read when she was young and could read newspapers to her father as he took his breakfast every morning.
-This habit of reading newspapers every day made her develop an interest in politics.
+The habit of reading newspapers every day led her to develop an interest in politics.

-Emmeline’s father owned a cotton-printing company.
-Robert Goulden was a strong supporter of women’s right to vote.
+Emmeline’s father owned a cotton-printing company and was a strong supporter of women’s right to vote.
 It was from him that Emmeline became interested in fighting for women’s rights.

 Emmeline studied in the local schools.
-Her parents later sent her to Paris in 1973 and enrolled her at Ecole Normale Superieure, which was a finishing school.
-Luckily for her, the director of the school was a woman named Marchef Girard.
-She was a woman who believed that girls’ education was equally important as boys’ education.
+Her parents sent her to Paris in 1973 and enrolled her at Ecole Normale Superieure, which was a finishing school.
+Luckily for her, the director of the school was a woman named Marchef Girard, who believed that girls’ education was equally important as boys’ education.
 The director, therefore, included science subjects like chemistry in the curriculum.
 The girls were even taught bookkeeping.

 When Emmeline was 19, she finished school and returned to Manchester to take her place in her father’s house as a finished young lady.
 According to Emmeline’s biographer: “Emmeline returned to England looking graceful and elegant.
 She even learned to wear her clothes and hair like a Parisian.
 She looked more mature than the girls of her age today.
 She was romantic and had a remarkably melodious voice.
 She said that she would only give herself to a man who was important.”